86.1 F

 Judge Stephanie R. Boyd of the 187th Criminal District Court was also defeated in the Democratic primary by challenger Stephanie Franco.

-During the campaign, Boyd faced criticism from attorneys and public regarding courtroom management and her decision to livestream hearings.
+During the campaign, Boyd faced criticism from attorneys and the public regarding courtroom management and her decision to livestream hearings.
 Those concerns were circulating prior to the election and were later amplified, with some members of the legal community and residents arguing that judges should focus on “justice over clicks.”

+On one hand, voters are increasingly demanding accountability from public officials.
 On the other hand, the political consequences of those accountability battles can reshape representation in ways that voters may not always anticipate.

 The defeat of Judge Cruz illustrates that dynamic.